Bai-Xiu/log_ai_system/README.md

 - Choose the log files to analyze from the list
 - Import new log files using the "Add External Files" button
 - Supported formats: CSV, Excel (.xlsx, .xls), JSON, TXT, LOG
+- Note: The currently selected directory is temporary and will revert to the default directory when the program restarts

 ### 3. Data Analysis
 In the "Data Analysis" tab:
 - Enter analysis requirements (e.g., "Count the number of each type of attack", "List the top 10 most frequent IP addresses")
 - Select processing mode:
   - Code Processing (generates CSV): Suitable for scenarios requiring detailed result tables
-  - Direct Answer: Suitable for quickly obtaining summary conclusions
+  - Direct Answer: Suitable for quickly obtaining summary conclusions, AI will generate analysis results directly based on file content
 - Click the "Start Analysis" button

 ### 4. View Results